eduece99/CheMCS_Suite/README.md

 Description
 -----------
-PhD project work with Sheffield University.
+PhD project work with Sheffield University (Under supervision of Professor Peter Willett and Doctor John Holliday).
 Variety of Maximum Common Substructure (MCS) algorithms for use with chemical graphs/structures.
 Coded in Java 1.6.